clirdlf/ndsa.org/meetings.md

 - Sibyl Schaefer, University of California-San Diego
 - Marco Seiferle-Valencia, Michigan State University Libraries

+### Call for Proposals - CLOSED May 7, 2018
+Thank you for your contributions!
+All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
+Presenters will be notified in June and guaranteed a registration slot at the conference.

+**The CFP closed on May 7.
+Browse below to see the details on which all of this year's submissions are based.**

+The National Digital Stewardship Alliance (NDSA) invites proposals for **Digital Preservation 2018: “In/visible Work”** to be held in Henderson, NV, October 17-18, 2018.

+250-word proposals describing the presentation/demo/poster are invited (500 words for full panel sessions).
+Please also include a 50-word short abstract for the program if your submission is selected.
+Submit proposals online: [https://conftool.pro/dlf2018/](https://conftool.pro/dlf2018/).

+We especially encourage proposals that speak to our conference theme, **“In/visible Work.”**

+Digital preservation efforts are supported by deep and complex infrastructures of people, organizations, software, technology, and standards.
+When these components align, preservation and access of digital materials may appear to be an effortless and seamless process — however, much of the work to collect, acquire, build, maintain, describe, and preserve digital collections is hidden from primary stakeholders and end users alike.
+This year, DigiPres 2018 invites presentations and workshops around the theme of “In/visible Work,” which seek to highlight the many layers and labors of digital preservation.
+Along with other digital preservation topics, the program committee is particularly interested in presentations that address:
+- Labor & workforce development;
+- Underrepresented people, collections and communities;
+- Maintenance and the work of digital maintainers;
+- Tech-debt, “degralesence,” and retroactive labor;
+- Financial sustainability, environmental resources, and social costs of technologies;
+- Storage commitments, contracts and costs;
+- Models and strategies for post-custodial digital preservation; or
+- Transparency, openness, and identity.

+Submissions are invited in the following lengths and formats:

+- **Talks/Demos:** Presentations and demonstrations are allocated 30 minutes each.
+Speakers should reserve time for interactive exchanges on next steps, possible NDSA community action, and discussion or debate.
+- **Panels:** Panel discussions with 4 or more speakers will be given a dedicated session.
+"Manels"/all-male panels will not be accepted into the conference and proposals involving a diversity of speakers will be looked on favorably by the committee
+- **Workshops:** Hands-on training sessions on specific tools, techniques, workflows, or concepts.
+All workshop organizers are asked to provide details on technology needs and learning outcomes for participants.
+Workshops are allotted 90 minutes.
+- **Minute Madness/Posters:** Share your ideas in 60 seconds or less as part of the opening plenary of the conference.
+Presenters will have the option to display posters during the reception that follows.
+(Guidelines for poster sizes will be provided on acceptance.)
+- **Lunchtime Working Group Meetings:** NDSA working and interest group chairs are invited to propose group meetings or targeted collaboration sessions.
+(Lunch provided.)

 ### Past Meetings

 An archive of past *Digital Preservation* meetings (which from 2011-2014 was a combined NDIIPP-NDSA conference for the digital preservation community) can be found on the [Digital Preservation Meetings page](http://www.digitalpreservation.gov/meetings/) at the Library of Congress.